Can You Sell Eggs In Michigan? Backyard and Small Farm Egg Laws

 Is Refrigeration Required?

 Yes.
-Eggs sold in Michigan must generally be stored at 45°F (7°C) or below to maintain egg quality and reduce food safety risks.
+Eggs sold in Michigan must be kept refrigerated to maintain freshness and reduce the risk of foodborne illness.

 Labeling Requirements in Michigan